 Dogs with Addison’s may have non-descript symptoms, meaning you can’t really put your finger on what’s up with them.
 They may feel kind of off one day, better the next, and then worse the day after.
 Some dogs will have an Addisonian crisis due to low hormone production where they become extremely weak, have severe digestive issues, and may even collapse.

-Dog Health-Related Articles: How To Detect and Treat Cushing’s Disease in Your Goldendoodle and Guide To Dog Periodontal Disease Stages.
+Dog Health-Related Article: Guide To Dog Periodontal Disease Stages.

 6. Fungal Infections